juanjoDiaz/serverless-plugin-warmup/README.md

 ### Permissions

-WarmUP requires some permissions to be able to `invoke` lambdas.
+WarmUp requires some permissions to be able to `invoke` lambdas.

 ```yaml
 custom: